nkkko/ai-sandbox-benchmark/README.md

 - **Add New Tests:** Extend the test suite with new scenarios to evaluate sandbox performance.
 - **Integrate Providers:** Connect additional sandbox environments to broaden the comparison scope.
 - **Improve Documentation:** Help enhance the clarity and usability of the project guides.
+- **Optimize Existing Tests:** Improve performance of current tests, like the improved prime calculation test.

 Check out the [Contributing Guidelines](#contributing) below to get started!